VHoogstra/paul/README.md

     * [ ] list pagina om leerlingen te uplaoden in csv/excel
         * [ ] log upload to database with who and the time
         * [x] loop over excel data ivm duplicaten
+    * [ ] fix redirect instead of reloading view on photoyear change
     * [ ] check if photo upload works correctly
 * [ ] check if login works with roles. doupt it atm
 * [ ] log als je gebruiker aanklikt (get)